-- Privacy – They keep plants out of sight and can easily fit away in a closet or corner of a room.
+- Privacy – They keep plants out of sight and can easily fit in a closet or corner of a room.

 - CO2 – Supplementing CO2 is a great way to increase yields.
-For maintaining high levels of CO2 you’ll need an airtight room so it can’t escape.
+For maintaining high levels of CO2, you’ll need an airtight room so it can’t escape.
 Grows tents are made to seal plants away and work great with supplementing CO2.

 - Time – Creating a grow tent from scratch will not only require build time, but you will also need to research where you should place ventilation holes, ports for running wires in and out, how to prevent light leaks, etc.

 The biggest factor that will go into the height you’ll need your tent to be will depend heavily on which grow lights you are using.
 It’s common to hang LEDs and HIDs up to two feet over your plants because of their intensity.
 Fluorescent lights can be much closer, however – within a few inches.
-You will also need to calculate your grow media’ height and the height of the plant.
+You will also need to calculate your grow medium height and the height of the plant.

-If you’re planning on using one tent for the plant’s entire lifecycle then you’ll want a tent that at least 60”.
+If you’re planning on using one tent for the plant’s entire life cycle then you’ll want a tent that at least 60”.
 If you plan to use 1000 watts of lights or more it’s recommended to move up to a tent that is at least 7’ tall.

 A 6’ tent may seem really tall until you calculate your plants’ height, grow media height, how far down the light is required to hang, and distance of light from plants – powerful LEDs may require up to 2’.

 The one problem with square grow tents is they are more difficult to fit into closets.
-That’s why we offer a wide range of grow tents with different lengths and widths.
-A 2 x 3 and 2 x 4 grow tent will fit most closets well.
+That’s why we offer a wide range with different lengths and widths.
+A 2' x 3' and 2' x 4' grow tent will fit most closets well.

-Stability – Again your lighting system will play a large part in this, and you’ll want to purchase a tent that can hold the weight of both your lighting and ventilation system.
+Stability – Again, your lighting system will play a large part in this, and you’ll want to purchase a tent that can hold the weight of both your lighting and ventilation system.
 Often growers will test the strength of their tents by testing their own weight first – just be careful not to tip the tent over.